On $C^{0}$ Interior Penalty Method for Fourth Order Dirichlet Boundary Control Problem and a New Error Analysis for Fourth Order Elliptic Equation with Cahn-Hilliard Boundary Condition: Alternative Approach of Error Analysis

-Now we state and prove the main result of this section, which gives the error estimate for for the solution to the solutions of \eqref{ws} and \eqref{dp3} in energy norm. \begin{theorem} Let $\eta$ be the solution to \eqref{ws} and $\eta_{h}$ to \eqref{dp3}.
-Then the following optimal order error estimate holds:
+Now we state and prove the main result of this section which gives the error estimate for the solutions of \eqref{ws} and \eqref{dp3} in the energy norm. \begin{theorem} Let $\eta$ and $\eta_h$ be the solutions of \eqref{ws} and \eqref{dp3} respectively.
+Then the following optimal order error estimate holds